PalakJirapure/MUSIC/README.md

 -Django is used as the Database for BACKEND

--HTML Django templates are used in FRONTEND using Bootstrap
+-HTML and CSS Django templates are used in FRONTEND using Bootstrap

 # Features